Use this easy turkey brine recipe to brine your Thanksgiving turkey for the juiciest, most flavorful turkey ever!

 How to Brine a Turkey With Turkey Brine

-- Make the turkey brine: Pour 1 gallon of water into a large pot and add all of the remaining ingredients.
-Bring the mixture to a boil over high heat and stir to dissolve the salt and sugar.
+- Make the brine: Pour 1 gallon of cold water into a large pot, and add all of the remaining ingredients.
+Bring the mixture to a boil over high heat.
+Then, stir to dissolve the salt and sugar.

 - Add the turkey: Carefully lower the turkey into the brine, making sure it is fully covered.
-Let the turkey sit in the brine overnight.
+Cover the pot with plastic wrap, and let it sit overnight.

-- Finish: Remove the turkey from the turkey brine and pat it dry with paper towels.
+- Finish: Remove the turkey from the brine, and pat it dry with paper towels.

 Once you’ve dried the turkey with paper towels, it’s ready to cook.
-The cooking time remains the same for the size of bird you’re using, but remember: you don’t need to baste it while it cooks.
+The cooking time remains the same for the size of the bird you’re using, but remember: you don’t need to baste it while it cooks!

 For best results, brine your turkey for 12-24 hours.
 If you don’t have that much time, you can still get good results by brining for at least 4 hours.

 You’ll need a non-reactive container that’s large enough to fit your turkey.
-A non-reactive container is made from materials that won’t react with the salt and acidic ingredients in the brine, like glass, food-grade plastic, or stainless steel.
-Do not use aluminum because it will react with the salt in the turkey brine and make the turkey taste metallic.
+A non-reactive container is simply one made from materials that won’t react with the salt and acidic ingredients in the brine, like glass, food-grade plastic, or stainless steel.
+Do not use aluminum, because it will react with the salt in the turkey brine and make the turkey taste metallic!

 A large stockpot or roasting pan can work, but make sure it’s big enough to fit your turkey and still have a few inches of space around the sides.
 I like to use a 5-gallon food-grade plastic bucket because it’s easy to find and store.
 You can also buy a brining bag, which is a big food-grade plastic bag that’s specifically designed for brining.

-Yes, you can brine a frozen turkey.
-Just make sure to allow enough time for the turkey to thaw completely before you start the brining process.
+Yes, just make sure to allow enough time for the turkey to thaw completely before you start the brining process.
 I recommend thawing your turkey in the refrigerator for 24 hours for every 4-5 pounds of turkey.